Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Experimental Setup

 To avoid biased conclusions derived from the dataset division, a stratified 5-fold cross-validation scheme was performed.
 In this scheme, four folds were used for training and the remaining one was used for testing.
 Training was then repeated once for each configuration, resulting in five pieces of training that were averaged to achieve the final result.
 For \emph{Task1}, all the 30-second audio segments were randomised and included in one of the folds, respecting the proportion of classes per fold.
 Considering \emph{Task 3}, each one of the entire audio files was included in a different fold and then was segmented into 30-second parts.

 As \emph{Task 2} preserves the temporal consistency of the audio files, a more complete set of test configurations was established in the analysis.
 Each audio file was divided into five equal-length segments, each of which was included in a different fold.
 After this division, they were segmented into 30-second pieces for spectrogram generation.
 Thus, Fold 1 contains the beginning of each audio file, Fold 5 contains the end, and Folds 2, 3, and 4 contain the intermediate parts.
 For a complete analysis of the results, two folds were considered for training: the initial segment of the audio (Fold 1) and the ending (Fold 5).
 The results were then analysed using the remaining segments as the testing subset, producing only two combinations: training on the first fold and testing on the last four, and training on the last fold and testing on the first four.
 As at least five 30-second segments were needed for \emph{Task 2}, and to maintain consistency with other tasks, only audio files with a duration of more than one minute and 30 seconds were considered for all the three tasks.
+The total number of 30-second audio segments per class and their respective proportions in the dataset are shown in \tableref{tab:class_distribution}, which also indicates that class balance was maintained.

 To evaluate the model’s ability to separate classes across all three tasks, an analysis based on latent features was conducted.
 The feature representations obtained before the classification layer were extracted using the test subset and projected into two dimensions using the UMAP algorithm \parencite{mcinnes2020umap}.
 A comparison was made between the latent space representations categorised by the true labels in the dataset and those categorised according to the model’s predictions.
 These outcomes provide insight into the model’s capacity to extract meaningful features from the training data and generalise effectively to the test data.
 It also gives insight on the isolation between training and test subsets.